-Therefore, proposed housing developments within a catchment area where the 80% capacity is likely to be exceeded will result in a consultation with Education Services to determine if a contribution is required.
-Using the example above, if a contribution is required for only the primary school, the developer will be required to contribute £5,845.94 per dwelling.
-However, if a contribution is required for both the primary and secondary schools, then a combined contribution of £10,107.94 would be required per dwelling.
-Please note the above prices are examples and the final costs for each school are provided in the Likelihood Table.
+- 5.5.11 Therefore, proposed housing developments within a catchment area where the 90% capacity is likely to be exceeded will result in a consultation with Education Services to determine if a contribution is required.
+Using the example above, if a contribution is required for only the primary school, the developer will be required to contribute £5,845.94 per dwelling. - 5.5.12However, if a contribution is required for both the primary and secondary schools, then a combined contribution of £10,107.94 would be required per dwelling.
+Please note the above prices are examples and the final costs for each school are provided in the Likelihood Table. - 5.5.13 The list in the Likelihood Table can contain

-The list in the Likelihood Table contains Nursery, Primary and Secondary Schools.
+Nursery, Primary and Secondary Schools.
 It is proposed that the list is updated on an annual basis to reflect the changes in school rolls.
 If the number of housing units developed in a catchment area is materially higher or lower than anticipated or through other changes to a school's occupancy level then this will be considered by Education Services in determining if a contribution is required.

-Community Facilities
+5.6 Community Facilities

-Where new development is proposed which creates an identified need for community facilities the council may seek contributions to provide the facility.
+5.6.1 Where new development is proposed which creates an identified need for community facilities the Council may seek contributions to provide the facility.
 The contribution may be in the form of creating a new facility to cope with increased demand resulting from the development or providing an extension to create additional capacity, or upgrade / improve the existing facility to make it more usable.

-Further information on the level and type of contribution for facilities such as community halls, medical centres and libraries will be determined throughout the lifetime of the plan and will be provided on the Council website.
+5.6.2 Further information on the level and type of contribution for facilities such as community halls, medical centres and libraries will be determined throughout the lifetime of the plan and will be provided on the Council website.
 Applications received prior to the publication of this information will be assessed on a case by case basis in consultation with the relevant provider such as the Council, Community or NHS.